Developer-Student-Clubs-VSSUT-Burla/CamOps/README.md

 - Capturing photos through the app
 - Performing size modification and format conversion on the captured images
 - Applying image processing algorithms such as thresholding , wiener deconvolution

+# Contibuting guidelines
+- Make sure you do not copy codes from external sources because that work will not be considered.
+- Plagiarism is strictly not allowed.
+- You can only work on issues that you have been assigned to you.
+- If you want to contribute, we prefer that you create an issue before making a PR and link your PR to that issue.
+- If you have modified/added code work, make sure that app is working properly before submitting
+- Do not update the README.md.